opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ## Selecting multiple data sources in the Dev Tools console

-Selecting multiple data sources in the Dev Tools console allows you to work with a broader range of data and gain deeper insights into your code and applications.
+Selecting multiple data sources in the Dev Tools console allows you to work with a broader range of data and gain deeper insight into your code and applications.
 Watch the video to see it in action, and then try it out in the following steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/multidata-dev-tools.gif" alt="Multiple data sources in Dev Tools demo">{: .img-fluid}

 1. Locate your copy of `opensearch_dashboards.yml` and open it in the editor of your choice.
-2. Set `data_source.enabled:` to `true`.
+2. Set `data_source.enabled` to `true`.
 3. Connect to OpenSearch Dashboards and select **Dev Tools** in the menu.
 4. Enter the following query in the editor pane of the **Console** and then select the play button: